The Bad Seed (1985 film)

 The Bad Seed is a 1985 American made-for-television horror film directed by Paul Wendkos for ABC Television.
-It is based on the 1954 novel by William March and is a remake of the 1956 movie directed by Mervyn LeRoy.

-Synopsis

-Freak fatal accidents force a widow to realize her precocious 9-year-old daughter was born to kill.
+In the film, freak fatal accidents force a widow to realize her precocious 9-year-old daughter was born to kill.
+Based on the William March novel The Bad Seed (1954), the film is a remake of the original film The Bad Seed (1956) as directed by Mervyn LeRoy.